P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Learning Saliency Information from Weakly Supervised Data

-For every image $x_i$, saliency hints can be retrieved by \textit{thresholding} the maximum pixel activation in its CAM by a \textit{foreground} constant ($\max_c\psi(A_i^c) > \delta_\text{fg}$), resulting in a map that highlights regions that likely contain salient objects.
-Given the previously observed lack of \textit{completeness} in CAMs, only regions associated with a high activation intensity are considered as \textit{fg} hints, and thus used to reinforce a strong output classification value for the disentangling branch $d$.
-Regions associated with a low activation intensity are discarded.
+For every image $\vect{x}_i$, saliency hints $\hat{\vect{y}}_i$ are extracted by \textit{thresholding} the maximum pixel activation in its CAM by a foreground constant ($\hat{\vect{y}}_i=\max_c\psi(\vect{A}_i^c) > \delta_\text{fg}$), resulting in a map that highlights regions that likely contain salient objects.
+Given the often observed lack of \textit{completeness} in CAMs, only regions associated with a high activation intensity are considered as \textit{fg} hints, and thus used to reinforce a strong output classification value for the disentangling function $\varphi$.
+Conversely, regions associated with a low activation intensity are discarded.

-\cref{fig:cams-conf-rs269-0.1-0.4} illustrates examples of CAMs, \textit{background} and \textit{foreground} hints extracted from RS269 P-OC network.
+\cref{fig:cams-conf-rs269-0.1-0.4} illustrates examples of background and foreground hints extracted from CAMs obtained from the RS269 P-NOC model.
 We notice \textit{fg} hints tend to be significantly accurate (rarely activating over background regions).
 Conversely, background hints are less accurate, often highlighting salient objects due to the lack of \textit{prediction completeness}.

-We define C²AM-H as an extension of C²AM, in which \textit{fg} hints are employed to guide training towards a solution in which salient regions are associated with high prediction values from $d$ (anchored), and all salient objects are contained within the same partition.
-In practice, this implies in the addition of a new objective function in \cref{eq:ccam-loss}: the cross-entropy loss term between the collected hints $\hat{y}_i$, for $i\in [b, b+n)$ and the posterior probability predicted by $d$.
-I.e., C²AM-H is trained with the following multi-objective loss:
+We define C²AM-H as an extension of C²AM, in which \textit{fg} hints are employed to guide training towards a solution in which salient regions are associated with high prediction values from $\varphi$ (anchored), and all salient objects are contained within the same partition.
+In practice, this implies in the addition of a new objective in the training loss described in~\cref{eq:ccam-loss}: the cross-entropy loss term between the hints $\hat{\vect{y}}_i$, and the posterior probability $p_i^{hw}$ predicted by $\varphi$.
+That is, C²AM-H is trained with the following multi-objective loss: